DoggyDoggyDoggy/New-Zealand-Guide/README.md

 Next-generation NZGuide app reimagined with a cloud-driven architecture powered by Firebase.
 All city, events, and weather data are now stored and served via Firebase services, with third-party API integrations handled by server-side functions.
 The Android client fetches and displays this data, resulting in a lighter, faster, and more maintainable application.

+**🛠️ Note:**
-**🛠️ Note:** New-Zealand-Guide is currently under active development.
+* New-Zealand-Guide is currently under active development.
 Features and UI may change as the app evolves.
+* Simply copying this repository will **not** grant access to backend data.

 ## Screenshots
 <img width="31%" height="625" alt="Screenshot#1"  src="https://github.com/user-attachments/assets/56b29edd-775d-4943-ae71-6692ce7b7ee8" />